Fact Sheet 105

 Phase II trials can enroll several hundred people and take 1 to 2 years.
-They study how well the drug works against HIV disease.
+They study what does of drug may work best against HIV.
 They also collect more information about side effects.
 Only about 1 drug candidate in 3 makes it through Phase II trials.

 These trials are usually randomized.
 This means that trial participants are divided into two groups that are similar in terms of age, sex, and health.
 One group receives the study drug.
 The other group is the reference or control group.
 People in the control group get standard treatment (called “standard of care”).
 If there is no standard treatment, they may get a dummy medication (called a placebo).

-Trial participants and their health care providers usually do not know who is getting the study drug or the placebo.
+In some trials, neither the participants or their health care providers know who is getting the study drug or the placebo.
 This is called a blinded study.
 Studies are blinded so that the health care providers will be totally objective when they evaluate the health of patients in the study.

-Phase III trials collect more data on a drug’s effectiveness and side effects.
-These trials can study up to a few thousand people and often last for a year or more.
+Phase III trials collect more data on a drug’s effectiveness and side effects, using the dose selected in the phase II study.
+These trials can study up to a few thousand people and often last for two years or more.

 Phase III trials are normally randomized and blinded.
 Participants might not receive the study drug.
 With good results in Phase III trials, a manufacturer can apply for FDA approval to sell the new drug.

 Phase IV trials are called “post-marketing studies.”
-The regulations for Phase IV trials are not very clear, and they are not conducted very often.
-Phase IV trials can monitor a new drug’s long-term effectiveness and side effects, or how cost-effective it is.
+Phase IV trials can monitor a new drug’s long-term effectiveness and side effects in new combinations, or how cost-effective it is.
 They can also compare the new drug to other drugs approved for the same condition.

 The FDA used to require trials that measured clinical endpoints before approving a new HIV drug.
 These trials analyze how many people get sicker, develop opportunistic infections, or die.

 However, these trials take a long time and are very expensive.
 A faster, cheaper way to test new drugs is by using indirect measures of patient health.
 These surrogate markers are laboratory values such as viral load or CD4 cell counts.
-In 1997, the FDA approved the use of surrogate markers for full approval of new HIV drugs.
+The FDA approved the use of surrogate markers for full approval of new HIV drugs.

 Clinical trials should include people like those who will use the drug.
 But manufacturers sometimes prefer to test their products in people who are as healthy as possible.
 For example, sometimes they exclude people infected with hepatitis B or C because of their liver problems, although many people with HIV also are infected with hepatitis.